KevinAlavik/Nitro/README.md

 # Nitro
 A kernel using the limine bootloader
-Nitro comes with NitrOS and nsh (Nitro Shell).
+Nitro comes with NitrOS, nsh (Nitro Shell), nighterm and egl.
 Nitro is a more serious kernel built with some features from [POS](https://github.com/kevinalavik/POS)

 ## TTY
 Nitro and NitrOS is using [**nighterm**](https://github.com/kevinalavik/Nitro/tree/main/src/nighterm/nighterm.h) as a terminal / display manager.